 And the final stop on my suggested walking tour is the National Archaeological Museum.
 The building itself is of some interest and was built as a cavalry barracks in 1585.
 But it’s what inside that really counts.

 The museum has an incredible collection of artefacts from across Italy and the world.
 But the reason I would particularly recommend visiting is to see the items that have been collected from Pompeii.
 If you’re planning to visit Pompeii then it will give you a richer understanding.

 If you’re tired from all the walking or haven’t left yourself enough time, I suggest coming back and spending a few hours here.

 Guided Tours of Naples

-So, even though I think I have outline quite a comprehensive way to spend a day in Naples, I know it can sometimes be much easier to have a guide – and you do learn a lot more that way.
+So, even though I think I have outlined quite a comprehensive way to spend one day in Naples, I know it can sometimes be much easier to have a guide – and you do learn a lot more that way.